 Comes with a collapsable rolling stand for portability

 Dust collection port can be connected to a vacuum

 The instruction manual might be confusing to read if you’re new to table saws

 This tool is perfect for those looking for a wet saw that can efficiently cut through tile, marble, masonry, and ceramic without taking up too much space.
-This 7-inch machine is extremely compact, lightweight, and portable, making it easy to transport it to work sites where large tile saws cannot be accommodated.
+This 7-inch machine is extremely compact, lightweight, and portable.
+It is easy to transport to work sites where large tile saws cannot be accommodated.
 This product has a water reservoir that keeps the blade cool.
 The reservoir also absorbs any dust or debris to keep the area clean.
 The chrome-plated construction of the tabletop makes it very sturdy and prevents it from corroding.
-The table can be tilted to make bevel cuts up to 45° while the impact-resistant water reservoir underneath ensures that the blade doesn’t overheat while cutting.
+The table can be tilted to make bevel cuts up to 45°.
+The impact-resistant water reservoir underneath ensures that the blade doesn’t overheat while cutting.
 It has a relatively stable and adjustable fence to make precise cuts.
 With modest cutting capacity and size, it works better for crafters.
 This tool is good at cutting tiles and comes at a decent price point.

 Chrome-plated top resists rust and erosion